Utricularia graminifolia (UG)

 Position and Usage: Carpeting, Foreground placement, grows on driftwood

 Growth rate: Moderate to fast

 Utricularia graminifolia is an attractive perennial native to the marshes and flood grounds of Asia.
-It is a grass-like member of the carnivorous bladderwort family and, like all bladderwort family plants, U. graminifolia has a unique ‘bladder trap’ feature designed to capture small nitrogen- and phosphorous-rich crustaceans.
-Hobbyists should also avoid pairing this plant with burrowing fish as it is sensitive to disruption.
+A healthy lawn of Utricularia is one of the most stunning sights in planted aquariums - especially "nature-style" tanks.
+It is a moss-like member of the bladderwort family and, like all bladderwort family plants, U. graminifolia has a unique ‘bladder trap’ feature designed to capture small nitrogen- and phosphorous-rich micro-organisms but is harmless to baby shrimp and other aquarium inhabitants.
+Hobbyists should also avoid pairing this plant with burrowing fish such as Chichlids as it is sensitive to disruption.

-Dry-starting U. graminifolia is recommended; otherwise, it may be necessary to artificially attach plants to substrate until they are rooted.
-Lighting may be kept low for the first 6 to 8 weeks following planting but should be increased thereafter; chronic low light will result in longer, darker foliage while intense lighting will promote robust, rapid growth.
-U. graminifolia requires water column fertilization, and although not strictly necessary, CO2 supplementation will boost its growth significantly.
-Soft water and an acidic substrate also encourage healthy growth.
+Dry-starting U. graminifolia is easiest; otherwise, you should artificially attach plants to substrate, rocks or driftwood using thread of fishing line (like moss) until they are rooted.
+Lighting may be kept low for the first 6 to 8 weeks following planting but should be increased thereafter; chronic low light will result in taller, darker foliage while intense lighting will promote light green, compact, growth.
+U. graminifolia benefits from water column fertilization, and although not strictly necessary, CO2 supplementation will also boost its growth significantly.
+Soft water and an acidic substrate are also appreciated.
 Hobbyists should trim this plant regularly to cultivate a neat, lawn-like appearance.
-Runners may be clipped and re-planted to propagate.
+Clumps may be separated and re-planted to propagate.